0xF48/raw-google-geocoder/README.md

 # Keyless Google Geocoder
 [![npm][npm]][npm-url]
 [![tests][tests]][tests-url]

 `npm install keyless-google-geocoder`

 Lost your google maps api key?
 No worries, this tiny module helps you parse and serialize queries straight from google.com/search, Works great with addresses in latin but regex support for other characters is welcome.
-Please note that google may change their schema at any time, so anyone is welcome to update the regex accordingly and send a pull request!
+Please note that google may change their schema at any time, so anyone is welcome to update the query/regex accordingly and send a pull request!

 ```javascript
 var request = require('request')